benedict909/bih-alignment/README.md

 # bih-alignment

-shell scripts (written as slurm jobs) for performing alignment of NGS reads to a reference genome on the BIH HPC cluster.
+Scripts for performing alignment of NGS reads to a reference genome on the BIH HPC cluster.
+The pipeline takes the input fastq files in the following location on the BIH cluster: `//fast/groups/ag_sanders/work/data/${project_name}/fastq`, where ${project_name} is the name of the sequencing run *and* directory.

-The main scripts are found in `/scripts`:
+The alignment pipeline scripts found in `/scripts` are shell scripts written as slurm jobs:

 * `alignment_script.sh` is the complete pipeline and is therefore the recommended script to use.

 * `alignment_qc_script.sh` can be run if you only wish to run quality control on data that is already aligned.

-The scripts in `/exec` are called by the other scripts and should not be executed in isolation.
+The files in `/exec` are called by the main scripts and should not be executed in isolation.

 ## Installation

-You can download these scripts like so:
+You can download this repository like so:

 ```
 git clone https://github.com/benedict909/bih-alignment
 ```

-And install the required conda environment like so:
+And install the required conda environment into your BIH cluster conda workspace like so:

 ```
 conda env create -f //fast/groups/ag_sanders/work/tools/conda_envs/alignmentenv_20220505.yml